schuderer/printable-time-series/README.md

         3. Render (takes ±30min) & save stl
         4. Prints well without supports, though pillars might be a bit flimsy

+For information on how to print and assemble the results, see https://www.thingiverse.com/thing:3097193.

 Thanks to Kay Schröder for the data and to Birgit Stolte for many things, particularly getting me up to speed on the topic of laser cutting.